-The CPE interface toward the PE can be a stateless or stateful DHCPv6 client.
+The CPE interface towards the PE can be a stateless or stateful DHCPv6 client.
 In either case, the ISP-side DHCPv6 server may provide configuration parameters such as DNS server addresses, domain names, and Simple Network Time Protocol (SNTP) servers to the DHCP client on the CPE.
-These information can be specific to an ISP and may change.
+Such information can be specific to ISPs.

-In addition to being a DHCPv6 client (for example, toward the ISP), the CPE may act as a DHCPv6 server to the home network.
-For example, Neighbor Discovery followed by stateless or stateful DHCPv6 can occur on the link between CPE and the home devices (for example, the home router or PC).
-In some cases, the information to be provided to the home network is the same information obtained from the ISP-side DHCPv6 server.
-Because this information can be dynamically changed, it cannot be hard-configured in the CPE's configuration.
+In addition to being a DHCPv6 client (for example, towards the ISP), the CPE may act as a DHCPv6 server to the home network.
+For example, neighbor discovery followed by a stateless or stateful DHCPv6 client can occur on the link between the CPE and the home devices (such as the home router or PC).
+In some cases, the information to be provided to the home network is the same as that obtained from the ISP-side DHCPv6 server.
+Because this information can be dynamically changed, it cannot be hard-configured in the CPE’s configuration.
 Therefore, the DHCPv6 component on the CPE allows automatic importing of configuration parameters from the DHCPv6 client to the DHCPv6 server pool.

-DHCPv6 provides support of the options for IPv6 on the server described in the following sections:
+DHCPv6 supports the following options for IPv6 on the server:

 Information Refresh Server Option

-The DHCPv6 information refresh option can specify an upper boundary for the length of time a client should wait before refreshing information retrieved from DHCPv6.
-This option is used with stateless DHCPv6, because there are no addresses or other entities with lifetimes that can tell the client when to contact the DHCPv6 server to refresh its configuration.
+The DHCPv6 information refresh option can specify a maximum limit for the length of time a client should wait before refreshing the information retrieved from DHCPv6.
+This option is used with stateless DHCPv6 because there are no addresses or other entities with lifetimes that can tell the client when to contact the DHCPv6 server to refresh its configuration.